OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 ### Mailbox type/mode limitations

 On-send functionality is only supported for user mailboxes in Outlook on the web, Windows, and Mac.
-The functionality is not currently supported for the following mailbox types and modes.

-- Shared mailboxes\*
-- Group mailboxes
-- Offline mode
+In addition to situations where add-ins don't activate as noted in the [Mailbox items available to add-ins](outlook-add-ins-overview.md#mailbox-items-available-to-add-ins) section of the Outlook add-ins overview page, the functionality is not currently supported for offline mode.

-Outlook won't allow sending if the on-send feature is enabled for these mailbox scenarios.
+Outlook won't allow sending if the on-send feature is enabled for unsupported mailbox scenarios.
 However, if a user responds to an email in a group mailbox, the on-send add-in won't run and the message will be sent.

-> [!IMPORTANT]
-> \* On-send functionality should work on shared mailboxes or folders if the add-in also [implements support for delegate access scenarios](delegate-access.md).

 ## Multiple on-send add-ins